Villeneuve XIII RLLG

-Villeneuve XIII RLLG originally called Sports Athletic Villeneuvois XIII are a semi-professional rugby league team based in Villeneuve-sur-Lot in the region of Aquitaine in southern France.
-Formed in 1934, the first French rugby league club, they currently play in the Elite One Championship the highest level of rugby league in France.
+Villeneuve XIII originally called Sports Athletic Villeneuvois XIII are a semi-professional rugby league team based in Villeneuve-sur-Lot in the region of Nouvelle-Aquitaine in south-western France.
+Formed in 1934, the first French rugby league club, they currently play in the Super XIII the highest level of rugby league in France.
 They have won both the league title and the cup on nine occasions.
 Their home stadium is the Stade Max Rousie.